paolij/GSEMOR-Metagenomics-Tutorial/README.md

    Let's write a script!

-   ⚠️ Please remember to update the account, QoS, and email parameters in the script to reflect your own information, I've put in place holders for now.
+   ⚠️ Please remember to update the email parameter in the script to reflect your own information, I've put in place holders for now.

    ⚠️ When running paired reads with Kraken2, make sure to keep the # symbol in the classified-out option for proper handling of paired data